deanrad/rxfx/assets/Interview-part2.md

 You might be wondering now whether the UI `onClick` handler, or the `gifService` Observable ought to change. 𝗥𝘅𝑓𝑥 says - change neither, they're done already!

-Handle it by observing the service's requests, and fiting off there:
+Handle it by observing the service's requests, and firing off there:

 ```js